watusi/jquery-mobile-iscrollview/README.md

 user can scroll past the minimum Y, but then the scroller will snap-back to the minimum Y position.

-This is useful when implementing pull-down-to-refresh.
+Note that this variable that is preset to -`topOffset` option value, and is useful when implementing pull-down-to-refresh.

 #### maxScrollX(val)